AliBabayev001/alibabayev.github.io/DESIGN.md

 # Portfolio Design Documentation

-## Overview
+## Overview - source

-This is a custom-designed, responsive portfolio website for Ali Babayev
+This is a custom-designed, no prior template, portfolio website for Ali Babayev

 ---